nstclair13/blog/_posts/2016-10-23-AnimationShoutOutSoonjaeKwan.md

 <p></p>
 Every now and then I come across an exceptional demo reel or piece of animation that I think deserves a shout out.
 This time I'd like to share a link to the work of **[Soonjae Kwan](https://vimeo.com/167209402)**.
 I really enjoyed the creature work on his reel, especially the griffon shot and the lion chasing the guy on the motorcycle.
-Nice work!
+The entire thing was filled with unique pieces and although the characters were clearly from some online schools, the work was really well executed.
+It's a rareity to come across beginning animator's work of such a high standard, especially with complex creatures and camera/stagings.
+Super Nice work!

 Here's a link to **[more of his work](https://vimeo.com/skwon)**.

-Check it out!

--Nick
+Go check him out and don't forget to come back for future shout outs!